-Expert consulting and coaching to transform the delivery of primary care
+Expert consulting, training, and coaching to transform the delivery of primary care

 Today’s health care environment is dynamic, presenting tremendous opportunities and challenges for patients, communities, and primary care providers.
 To improve health outcomes, increase patient and provider satisfaction, and lower health care costs, practices need to operate efficiently and collaboratively while engaging the patients and communities where they operate.

 assisted in medical home recognition and transformation

 Extensive expertise and experience in using evidenced-based strategies

 The Performance Improvement Practice of the Primary Care Development Corporation (PCDC) partners with providers to help them understand their opportunities and challenges, and develop customized strategies to achieve practice goals and sustain improvements.
 Leveraging PCDC’s experts in primary care policy and community investment, we are able to provide a comprehensive perspective of the entire field.